Chronic Depression: Why You’ve Felt Blue For So Long

 - Physical Illness: Many types of physical illnesses can cause depression, such as suffering a heart attack (40-65% of heart attack sufferers experience depression), having cancer (25%), or diabetes (25%).

-The factors that cause major depression and chronic depression to occur are very similar, however some factors may be more or less likely to contribute to chronic depression.
-For instance, depression caused by situational factors like divorce is often short-termand does not often lead to chronic depression for most individuals.
+The factors that can lead to the development of major depression and chronic depression are very similar.
+However, some factors may be more or less likely to contribute to chronic depression.
+For instance, depression caused by situational factors like divorce is often short-lived, and in most cases, does not lead to chronic depression.
 Social factors, on the other hand, often lead to chronic depression if the individual's social situation does not change.
-Additionally, those who have depression often see having depression as a burden, which makes these individuals less likely to speak with others.
+Additionally, those who have depression often view their disorder as a burden, which can make them more reluctant to share their troubles or speak with others.

 Chronic depression is also more likely to occur in individuals who have chronic physical illnesses.
 For example, chronic pain and depression have been found to co-occur in many individuals, particularly for older individuals.
 Although alleviation of pain may help these individuals, some research shows that depression can cause pain, particularly for those suffering from chronic depression.

 Are you wondering if you suffer from chronic depression?
 Or are you thinking of what kind of treatment options may be available for you?
 In either situation, talking to a doctor and getting professional help is a must.
 However, taking an online chronic depression test can help to answer some questions you may have and give you a better idea of your symptoms before you speak with someone professionally.